 We started radiotherapy within 2 months of the surgery, 33 sessions, 33 daily trips to Tom Baker Cancer Centre where her little damaged brain was exposed to the highest dose of radiation.
 To kill the beast, we accepted all kind of risks including losing her sight, impacting growth, affecting her memory and learning skills.
 But you can’t compromise with cancer.

 If it doesn’t kill you, cancer can destroy your life.
 Awareness is the first step to saving this life.
-Starting with the medical system, doctors, family, neighbors, friends, and the whole community.
+Starting with the medical system, doctors, family, neighbours, friends, and the whole community.
 If doctors were more aware of the chances for a child to have cancer, Hana wouldn’t have been misdiagnosed after she had 3 seizures over a year at the age of 8.

 Knowing more about childhood cancer will enable people in charge, under the medical system, to do something in the future so that no child has to suffer this pain or has to lose the opportunity to have a normal life.